 |Integrate with your on-premise and Cloud systems|

-Chatbots will be a priority for many higher education institutions in 2018.
+Chatbots are a priority for many higher education institutions.
 As you begin your journey into chatbots, we hope this blog helps you understand your options better.
 Even with that clarity, it is always best to know what you are getting into.
 You have one chance to make a good first impression with students.
 If you roll out a chatbot poorly, you may never recover from that poor first impression.
-This is why we recommend our clients start with our Chatbot Pilot Program which will give you first-hand experience using an Enterprise Assistant chatbot.
-Contact us below to learn more about rolling out your enterprise chatbot pilot in just 12 weeks.
+Contact us below to learn more about rolling out your enterprise chatbot in just 12 weeks.